-Armed with a new measurement of the degree of ambiguity for each lexical item, we can now take another look at the purported lack of number correlation between of possible categories and degree of ambiguity.
-Instead having to choose between type of token as units of frequency counting, we can now calculate the degree of categorical ambiguity for each lexical form in terms of entropy.
+Armed with a new measurement of the degree of ambiguity for each lexical item, we can now take another look at the purported lack of correlation between number of possible categories and degree of ambiguity.
+Instead having to choose between type or token as units of frequency counting, we can now calculate the degree of categorical ambiguity for each lexical form in terms of entropy.
 The entropy of all lexical forms with the same numbers of possible categories can then be averaged.
-The results is diagramed below:
+The result is diagramed below:

-In the above diagram, we can clearly see that whether a 47 tags system or 13 tags system is chosen, the number of potential categories correlates with the degree of ambiguity.
+In the above diagram, we can clearly see that whether a 47 tag system or 13 tag system is chosen, the number of potential categories correlates with the degree of ambiguity.
 The higher number of potential categories a word has, the more ambiguous it is.
 This correctly reflects previous observational and theoretical predictions.